MrFMach/MrFMach/README.md

 - 🌱 I want to learn more about FPGA
 - 🦋 I like Raku language

-#### What I like most in this area is the spirit of cooperation between developers.
-That way we will go far! 🚀🚀
+#### What I like most about computing is the philosophy of cooperativism among developers.
+Together we will go far! 🚀